CloudknightOps/kube-netutils/README.md

 # 🔧 kube-netutils
-> A lightweight and secure diagnostic toolbox for containerized workloads in Kubernetes.
+> A lightweight and secure Network diagnostic toolbox for containerized workloads in Kubernetes.
 ## 📘 Overview
 **kube-netutils** is a minimal, hardened container image designed for performing network diagnostics and troubleshooting within Kubernetes clusters.
 It includes essential CLI tools for DNS, TCP/UDP connectivity, ICMP, routing, and more, all bundled in a security-conscious Alpine-based container.
 This project is ideal for platform engineers, SREs, and Kubernetes administrators who need to debug network connectivity from within pods without deploying heavyweight or privileged tools.
 ## 🏗️ Base Image